 If you were under the age of 18 when you experienced the malpractice, the state extends the statute of limitations even further.
 You must file your case within eight years of the malpractice or before your 22nd birthday, whichever comes first.
 You cannot file your claim past the date you turn 22.

 Filing within the statute of limitations ensures that most of your evidence is fresh, your witnesses are available to testimony, and you retain your right to compensation.
-Contact the Duncan Law Group today to begin your first steps and ensure you meet this deadline.
+Contact the medical malpractice lawyers at Duncan Law Group today to begin your first steps and ensure you meet this deadline.

 If you believe you are the victim of medical malpractice, it is important to seek help as soon as possible.
 Take the following steps to protect yourself, preserve evidence, and begin exploring your legal options.

-We are ready to fight for you during this difficult time.
-Contact Duncan Law Group today at (312) 202-3283 to talk with one of our Chicago medical malpractice lawyers, or fill out a free case evaluation form.
+We are ready to fight for you during this difficult time and help you through a medical malpractice suit.
+Contact Duncan Law Group today at (312) 202-3283 to talk with one of our Chicago medical malpractice lawyers, or fill out a free personal injury case evaluation form.